Rotary engine: Monosoupape rotaries

 It is often asserted that rotary engines had no throttle and hence power could only be reduced by intermittently cutting the ignition using a "blip" switch.
-This was only true of the "Monosoupape" (single valve) type, which took most of the air into the cylinder through the exhaust valve, which remained open for a portion of the downstroke of the piston.
-Thus the mixture of fuel and air in the cylinder could not be controlled via the crankcase intake.
-The "throttle" (fuel valve) of a monosoupape provided only a limited degree of speed regulation, as opening it made the mixture too rich, while closing it made it too lean (in either case quickly stalling the engine, or damaging the cylinders).
-Early models featured a pioneering form of variable valve timing in an attempt to give greater control, but this caused the valves to burn and therefore it was abandoned.
+This was particularly characteristic of the "Monosoupape" (single-valve) type, which took most of its air into the cylinder through the exhaust valve, which remained open for a portion of the downstroke of the piston.
+Thus, the mixture of fuel and air in the cylinder could not be controlled by throttling the crankcase intake.
+The fuel control of a Monosoupape provided only a limited degree of speed regulation, as opening it made the mixture too rich, while closing it made it too lean; either extreme could quickly stall the engine or cause damage.
+Early models featured a form of variable valve timing in an attempt to provide greater control, but this caused the valves to burn and was therefore abandoned.

-The only way of running a Monosoupape engine smoothly at reduced revs was with a switch that changed the normal firing sequence so that each cylinder fired only once per two or three engine revolutions, but the engine remained more or less in balance.
-However, the fuel charge and oil was still pulled into the cylinders and exhausted normally, it simply wasn't burned.
-Running the engine with the switch on for too long resulted in large quantities of unburned fuel and oil in the exhaust, and gathering in the lower cowling, where it was a notorious fire hazard.
+The only way of running some Monosoupape engines smoothly at reduced revolutions was with a switch that changed the normal firing sequence, so that each cylinder fired only once per two or three engine revolutions while the engine remained more or less in balance.
+However, the fuel charge and oil continued to enter the cylinders and were exhausted unburned.
+Prolonged use of the switch could result in large quantities of unburned fuel and oil collecting in the exhaust and lower cowling, creating a fire hazard.

 "Normal" rotaries

-Most rotaries had normal inlet valves, so that the fuel (and lubricating oil) was taken into the cylinders already mixed with air - as in a normal four-stroke engine.
-Although a conventional carburetor, with the ability to keep the fuel/air ratio constant over a range of throttle openings, was precluded by the spinning crankcase; it was possible to adjust the air supply through a separate flap valve or "bloctube".
-The pilot needed to set the throttle to the desired setting (usually full open) and then adjust the fuel/air mixture to suit using a separate "fine adjustment" lever that controlled the air supply valve (in the manner of a manual choke control).
-Due to the rotary engine's large rotational inertia, it was possible to adjust the appropriate fuel/air mixture by trial and error without stalling it, although this varied between different types of engine, and in any case it required a good deal of practice to acquire the necessary knack.
-After starting the engine with a known setting that allowed it to idle, the air valve was opened until maximum engine speed was obtained.
+Most rotaries had conventional inlet valves, so that the fuel and lubricating oil were taken into the cylinders already mixed with air, as in a conventional four-stroke engine.
+Although the spinning crankcase precluded the use of a conventional carburettor capable of maintaining a constant fuel-air ratio over a range of throttle openings, it was possible to adjust the air supply through a separate flap valve or "Bloctube".
+The pilot needed to set the throttle to the desired position and then adjust the fuel-air mixture using a separate "fine adjustment" lever that controlled the air supply valve, in the manner of a manual choke control.
+Due to the rotary engine's large rotational inertia, it was possible to adjust the appropriate fuel-air mixture by trial and error without stalling it, although this varied between engine types and required considerable practice.

-Throttling a running engine back to reduce revs was possible by closing off the fuel valve to the required position while re-adjusting the fuel/air mixture to suit.
-This process was also tricky, so that reducing power, especially when landing, was often accomplished instead by intermittently cutting the ignition using the blip switch.
+Throttling a running engine back to reduce revolutions was possible by closing the fuel valve to the required position while readjusting the fuel-air mixture to suit.
+This process also required careful adjustment, so reducing power, especially when landing, was often accomplished instead by intermittently cutting the ignition using the blip switch.